jorge-cob/react-native-expo-auth-v2/README.md

-# react-native-expo-auth
-## React native expo auth boilerplate

-Template for react-native projects in need of firebase related authentication.
+# React Native with steroids app template
+## Expo - Typescript - Firebase auth -  Redux - React Native Web

 This is the second iteration of a project I started 2 years ago ( https://github.com/jorge-cob/react-native-expo-auth ) which has its own repository due to the significant changes in the project's structure and libraries that are to be used.

 ## Features

-- Sign in or sign up into your app using email and password or Google sign in (other firebase supported authentication methods may be implemented) and navigate between screens.
+- Sign in or sign up into your app using email and password (other firebase supported authentication methods may be implemented) and navigate between screens.

 ## Tech